.221 Fireball Ammo

 Year Event

-The .221 Fireball offers impressive performance in a compact package.
+The .221 Fireball offers impressive performance characteristics that have made it a favorite among varmint hunters and target shooters.
 Here's a breakdown of its key performance characteristics:

 Characteristic Performance